LordGrrr/Escape-Game-tech-workout/Readme.md

 ### (fr)  _Psyché : Ensemble conceptuel de tout ce qui est de Nature psychique._

 **On est meilleur que dans ce que l'on aime car _Psyché_ l'automatise en soi-même.**
 Un dévelopement autour de **l'algorithmie** qui, porté par l'imagination n'est pas de l'algorithmique.
 On peut en faire sans informatique.
-La résolution des problèmes n'étant pas forcément d'importance majeur, voir peut-être absurde par amusement.
+La résolution des problèmes n'étant pas forcément d'importance majeur, elle peut-être absurde par amusement.
 Tout commence par se raconter une histoire en décrivant un contexte...

 ### (en) _Psyche: Conceptual set of everything that is of a psychic Nature._
 **We are better at what we love because _Psyche_ automates it in ourselves.**
 A development around **algorithmy** which, driven by the imagination, is not algorithmic.
 We can do it without computers.
-The resolution of the problems is not necessarily of major importance, and can even be absurd for fun.
+The resolution of the problems is not necessarily of major importance, it can be absurd for fun.
 It all starts by telling a story by describing a context...

 ### Pax-Head